GoogleCloudPlatform/ruby-docker/runtime/README.md

 - Installes gems specified in the Gemfile and leverage docker caching appropriately
 - Copy the application sources under the `/app` directory in the container

 The image uses WEBrick as the application server by default.
-You can overwrite it by adding mongrel/thin/puma to Gemfile and/or overwriting ENTRYPOINT in your Dockerfile like
+You can overwrite it by adding mongrel/thin/puma to Gemfile and configuring in your Dockerfile like

+        ENV APPSERVER puma

+Or you can just overwrite ENTRYPOINT in your Dockerfile like

         ENTRYPOINT ["/usr/local/bin/bundle", "exec", "unicorn", "-c", "unicorn.conf", "config.ru"]